Itinerary Planning

 This itinerary is specifically designed for active types who want to get off the beaten track and stretch their legs.
 It starts with wildlife viewing in some of Tanzania’s best national parks and ends with one of the most dramatic walks in East Africa.

-You can take a complimentary guided walk with one of the local Maasai to the edge of Lake Manyara, passing wildebeest, zebras and warthogs along the way.
+For a unique experience, join a complimentary guided walk with a Maasai guide to the edge of Lake Manyara, where you’ll encounter wildebeest, zebras, and warthogs along the way.

-After dinner you can relax by the fire pit and enjoy the night sky.
+In the evening, relax by the fire pit and take in the starry sky.

 Being the sixth largest national park in Tanzania, Tarangire is a terrifically scenic park featuring classic African savannah, green hills, woodlands and rivers.
 It is especially famous for its large herds of elephants, superb birdlife and giant baobab trees.
 You can also expect to see large herds of zebra, wildebeest and giraffe.
 Lions can be quite easily spotted at this time, as well.